Antelopes

 This suni has been trapped illegally by poachers in a snare, Rondo Forest Reserve, southern Tanzania.
 (Photo copyright © by Kaj Halberg)

-The outer keratin layer on the hooves of this small antelope, which lives in rocky habitats, is rubber-like, causing them to have a tremendously firm grip on steep surfaces.
-It prefers rocks with growth of scattered bushes, where it can seek shelter from enemies, including eagles.
+The outer keratin layer on its hooves is rubber-like, causing them to have a tremendously firm grip on steep surfaces – an adaptation to its rocky habitat.
+It prefers rocks with scattered bushes, where it can seek shelter from enemies, including eagles.

 It is widely distributed, mainly in eastern and southern Africa, from eastern Sudan and Eritrea southwards through East Africa to north-eastern South Africa, and also in western Angola, Namibia, and western South Africa.
 Small remnant populations exist in western Central African Republic and in Nigeria.
 It has been observed as high as 4,500 m altitude on Mount Kilimanjaro.
 About 11 subspecies have been described.